victordittrich/TO-DO-LIST-JS/README.md

 # TO-DO-LIST-JS

-Todo list usando HTML, CSS e JS, com LocalStorage.
+TO-DO list using HTML, CSS and JS, with LocalStorage.
 <br>
 <a href="https://to-do-list-js-delta.vercel.app/">
 Link